 Two forms of Dynamic Authorization are supported: Direct Dynamic Authorization and Indirect Dynamic Authorization.

-In the event that the request does not satisfy any of the owner's access control policies, then Dynamic Authorization may be requested from Dynamic Authorization System (DAS) Servers; this is called Direct Dynamic Authorization, and relevant details are provided clause 11.5.2.
-The request is then re-evaluated to determine if the owner's access control policy is now satisfied and access is granted.
+In the event that the request does not satisfy any of the holder’s access control policies, then Dynamic Authorization may be requested from Dynamic Authorization System (DAS) Servers; this is called Direct Dynamic Authorization, and relevant details are provided clause 11.5.2.
+The request is then re-evaluated to determine if the holder’s access control policy is now satisfied and access is granted.

 If access is still denied, then the Originator is provided with Token Request Information used to request the issuance of Tokens by a Dynamic Authorization System.
 A Token identifies Role-IDs and/or access control policies (for identified resources) which have been temporarily associated with the Originator.
 The Originator then resends the request from the Originator, this time adding any Token or Token-IDs received from the Dynamic Authorization System.
 This is called Indirect Dynamic Authorization, and relevant details are provided clause 11.5.3.